Asia Society: Partnerships

 In May 2020, during the COVID-19 pandemic, the Asia Society partnered with the nonprofit organization East Coast Coalition for Tolerance and Non-Discrimination and the Rockefeller Foundation to host a virtual forum entitled Standing Against Racism in the Time of COVID.
-Speakers at the forum included Representative Ted Lieu, Los Angeles Mayor Eric Garcetti, community organizer Bincheng Mao, and actor Tzi Ma.
+Speakers at the forum included Representative Ted Lieu, then-Los Angeles Mayor Eric Garcetti, community organizer Bincheng Mao, and actor Tzi Ma.
+The Asia Society maintains a strategic partnership with the Chinese People's Association for Friendship with Foreign Countries.